carminejcorbo/Express/readme.md

-This project requires node js to be install on your computer.
+This project requires node js to be installed on your computer.
 Please visit https://nodejs.org/en/

-Packages used
+Packages used:
     - concurrently
     - nodemon